JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 Step:

 - Select Windows Server 2022 Datacenter Azure Edition as the image.
-- Confirm the VM architecture.
+- Confirm the VM architecture is set to x64.
 - Select the VM size for the lab.
 - Type the administrator username.
 - Enter and confirm the administrator password.